oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 2. You can use the Blockchain App Builder Extension to manage the complete life cycle of a token.
 You can tokenize existing assets and automatically generate token classes and methods to use for token lifecycle management.

-3. This lab incorporates tokenization, enabling our car marketplace administrator to initialize, mint, and transfer fungible, fractional tokens to and from john_dealer1 and sam_dealer2.
+3. This lab incorporates tokenization, enabling our car marketplace administrator to initialize, mint, and transfer fungible, fractional tokens to and from `john_dealer1` and `sam_dealer2`.

-4. The tokenization feature uses an account/balance model to represent tokenized assets as balances in accounts, john_dealer1 and sam_dealer2.
+4. The tokenization feature uses an account/balance model to represent tokenized assets as balances in accounts - `john_dealer1` and `sam_dealer2`.
 The balance of their accounts is tracked globally, to ensure that transaction amounts are valid when buying/selling cars.
 The on-hold balance and transaction history are also tracked.

 5. Feel free to learn more about [Tokenization support with OBP](https://docs.oracle.com/en/cloud/paas/blockchain-cloud/usingoci/tokenization-support.html).